This paper is a draft, please do not reproduce without authorization.

 6.2- Secular Organization for Sobriety (SOS)

 SOS offers a secular alternative to the spiritual approach of AA.
-Most, if not all, non-AA recovery movements in the alcoholic field, tend to define themselves by stressing how they differ from AA.
-SOS was started in 1986 by Jim Christopher.
+Most, if not all non-AA recovery movements in the alcoholic field, tend to define themselves by stressing how they differ from AA.
+SOS was initiated in 1986 by Jim Christopher.
 In its "Guidebook for group leaders", SOS explains that "secular is the word that distinguishes our groups from other widely available groups".
 It acknowledges borrowing largely from the AA Traditions of group autonomy and others, but insists on separating spiritual issues from recovery issues, the former being identified as "religious" rather than "recovery" concerns.
 For example, the first SOS suggested "Guidelines for Sobriety" parallels the First Step of AA in slightly different language: "To break the cycle of denial and to achieve sobriety, we first acknowledge that we are alcoholics or addicts".
 But where the Second and Third Steps of AA introduce the concept of "a power greater than ourselves" and "God as we understood Him", SOS Guidelines suggest to take "whatever steps are necessary to continue our Sobriety Priority lifelong".
 The wording "whatever steps" can hardly be fortuitous and seems to include AA Steps for those who wish.
 Such a broadmindedness seems to prevail throughout SOS documentation with affirmations like "we certainly should be able to accept a non-secular person's sharing of experience, even if that experience is of religious nature".
 However, members are also reminded that SOS takes a "reasonable", secular approach to recovery and maintains that "sobriety is a separate issue from religion or spirituality".
-The head title on the recommended reading list of SOS is "How to stay sober: Recovery without Religion", by James Christopher (Christopher, 1988).
+The main title on the recommended reading list of SOS is "How to stay sober: Recovery without Religion", by James Christopher (Christopher, 1988).
 SOS has about 20 000 members in some 1000 groups, mainly in the USA.
-SOS has started to extend its approach to other addictions like drugs.
+SOS seems to be slowly extending its approach to other addictions like drugs.
 For more information, the reader is referred to SOS documentation (see "SOS" in the reference list).

 to Top of page